 Anyway, continue on to Parfum Palace, although you can continue on Route 6 by heading to either the left or the right when you arrive at the palace.
 There are paths that take you to the respective side on Route 6, which contains much more action.

 The two areas on the side contain some very, very tall grass with wild Pokémon galore in there.
-The encounters are mostly the same, although there may be slight differences between the two sides encounter-wise.
 You can access either of these sides from Parfum Palace.

 There are also two totally new Pokémon to find here: the Psychic-type Espurr and the Ghost/Steel-type Honedge.
 Espurr evolves into Meowstic while Honedge evolves into Doublade and eventually Aegislash.

-Might jump out from a large bush as you walk past it in the center path.
+Rare.
+Only appears by jumping out from a shaking bush as you walk past it in the center path.

 Route 6 West